rasiondetrehasarrived/rasiondetrehasarrived/README.md

 extra

-- i heavily kin jim from jc, hatred from bt (or builderman...), noli (the FORSAKEN ONE NOT THE MYTH), past 007n7, and uhm.... uhm.......... devesto/artful idgas ........ and last but not least gregor from limbus company.... (i might have more characters i relate to, but not fully kin) lalalalalala
+- i heavily kin jim from jc, hatred from bt (or builderman...), noli (the FORSAKEN ONE NOT THE MYTH), past 007n7, two time hahaha... and uhm.... uhm.......... devesto/artful idgas ........ and last but not least gregor from limbus company.... (i might have more characters i relate to, but not fully kin) lalalalalala

 - i type funny and i swear a lot